lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 |[<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_menu.png" height = "75" width = "110">](http://mtl.how/menu) We found something in the team data table and completed the mtl.how/menu to prioritize our needs.| [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_menu.png" height = "75" width = "110">](http://mtl.how/menu) We will review the _MTL_ Menu results to prioritize our team needs and select an _MTL_ module. |

 # Done
-MTL Session 3 focused on how to produce team data for simulation using the data user interface.
-Who remembers what the web address is for the data UI? [mtl.how/data]

-Last session, we explored a team data table that featured team trends over two years.
-We examined how the team data was estimated and reviewed the descriptions and definitions for the data in the various tabs.
-Finally, the team was asked to call on their clinical expertise to analyze the team data and team trends to identify team priorities for future learning.
-You were asked to complete two tasks: find something in the team data table and to answer the questions at mtl.how/menu.
+Session 3 focused on how to produce team data for simulation using the data user interface.
+We explored a team data table that featured team trends over two years.
+We examined how the team numbers were derived and reviewed the descriptions and definitions for the data in the various tabs.
+We used our clinical expertise to analyze the team data and  trends to help us identify priorities for _MTL_ learning.

-+	What data in the team data was of greatest interest as you explored mtl.how/data?
-+	Are there any questions about the data UI? *For Video: If you have questions about the data UI at any time during this module, please contact Team PSD at..."
+Since last time, we searched to see if we could find something in the team data table, and completed the questions at mtl.how/menu.

 # Do
-MTL.how/menu was created to help teams identify priorities for action in clinical care.
-Today we will focus on prioritizing team needs.
+MTL.how/menu was created to help teams identify priorities for action in clinical care - challenges you're facing right now that we can investigate and learn from together using systems thinking and simulation.
+Today we will talk through the team's responses to the _MTL Menu_ to figure out our priority focus for the next several sessions of _MTL_.

 <!-- Learning Objectives Icon -->